Physis10/wildfire_model/README.md

 Code for Python that implements the model in the same way as model.py, with the difference that now the inputs are actual physical conditions and the parameters of the model are calculated using Rothermel's model.
 A thorough and complete review of this physical model can be found in the following research paper: P. L. Andrews.
 The Rothermel Surface Fire Spread Model and Associated Developments: A Comprehensive Explanation.
 Gen. Tech.
 Rep. RMRS-GTR-371.
 USDA Forest Service, Rocky Mountain Research Station, Fort Collins, 2018.
 Inputs (in metric units):
 - Dimensions (t,x,y): the same as in model.py.
 Time unit: min.
 Space unit: m.

-- Initial parameters: the same as in model.py.
+- Initial parameters: the same as in model.py, without the options 'firefront' and 'spacetime'.

 - Rothermel's model
 	- Fuel particle properties